 The latin word "balneoletum" meaning sources, baths or banns, in reference to the situation of the place, the ban of a domain.
 For a long time it was a small village surrounded by hills where clay and gypsum were extracted.
 Bagnolet became a good vacation spot.
 It was in 1789 that Bagnolet obtained the status of a genuine residential district.
 After Avenue Gallieni, the Coutures quarter got its name from the main activity of market gardening which had been the development factor of the area until the arrival, in the 19th century, of a Parisian population attracted by the Haussman-style urbanization.

 Bagnolet adjoins Paris, just separated by a ring road.
 Porte de Bagnolet is an important transport link crossing the motorway A3 junction.
-Gallieni International Bus station is served by Eurolines which link most of the European capitals and important cities, Gallieni metro station and several bus routes… Gallieni station on Bagnolet is close to several hotels, a shopping mall, an ideal option a few steps from Paris !
+The Gallieni metro station is close to several hotels, a shopping mall, an ideal option a few steps from Paris !

 Moulinex factory, located at N° 11-13 rue Jules Ferry was established in 1932 with the first workshop producing vegetable-blenders.
 Visit the Flemish style house next to Jules Ferry school at 27-29 rue Paul Bert; take rue de L’Avenir, a reminiscent passage of the old Bagnolet.
 Stroll around Rue de la Liberté and rue de la Fraternité.
 Going up the “Ravins and Guilands” pathways, you will see an unusual display of gardens and small houses.
 Take a look at “Maison de la Tourelle” late nineteenth century, a brick building which can be seen in the film “Tenue de soirée” a 1986 French comedy-drama directed by Bertrand Blier.